international employment law firm alliance L&E Global

 It is, however, permissible to agree in writing that overtime work will not be compensated with an additional premium or even not compensated at all.
 It is also possible, subject to the employee’s consent, for overtime to be compensated by time off of at least equivalent duration.
 Contracts with management-level employees usually completely waive their right for overtime, either by payment or time off.

 Excess working hours are the hours worked in excess of the legal maximum weekly working hours.
 To safeguard the employee’s health, the Federal Labour Act prohibits more than two hours per day of excess working hours; in a calendar year, an employee may not work more than 170 excess working hours (where the weekly maximum is 45 hours) or 140 excess working hours (where the weekly maximum is 50 hours).
-Excess working hours must always be compensated by an additional premium of 25%, unless the employee consents to take an equivalent amount of time as compensation within a given time period.
+Excess working hours must always be compensated by an additional premium of 25%, unless the employee consents to take an equivalent amount of time as compensation within a given time period (in case weekly maximum is 45 hours this only applies for excess hours exceeding 60 hours per calendar year).

 Employer’s Obligation to Provide a Healthy and Safe Workplace